Barbara J. Price

 Barbara J. Price (1941 – February 18, 2016) was an American cultural anthropologist and teacher.
 She specialised in sociocultural anthropology, while also making theoretical contributions to archaeology.
-She co-authored the book Mesoamerica: The Evolution of a Civilization with archeologist William T. Sanders.
+She co-authored the book Mesoamerica: The Evolution of a Civilization (1968) with archeologist William T. Sanders.

 Education

-Price graduated from Swarthmore College in 1961 with a Bachelor of Arts with high honours in psychology.

-That same year she received a Woodrow Wilson Fellowship, and subsequently earned a PhD in anthropology at Columbia University in 1969.
+Price's father was a master sergeant and she grew up Fort Monmouth and studied at Red Bank High School, where she was valedictorian.
+She then graduated from Swarthmore College in 1961 with a Bachelor of Arts with high honours in psychology.
+She was offered both a Woodrow Wilson Fellowship and a National Science Foundation graduate fellowship.
+She chose to take up the Woodrow Wilson Fellowship and subsequently earned a PhD in anthropology at Columbia University in 1969.
+At Columbia University, she worked as a research assistant to Margaret Mead and studied under Marvin Harris and Morton Fried, developing interest in materialist theory and sociocultural evolution.

 Career

 Although Price made significant theoretical contributions to archaeology, she considered herself primarily a sociocultural anthropologist.

-Her publications included the co-authored book Mesoamerica: The Evolution of a Civilization.
+Her publications included the co-authored book Mesoamerica: The Evolution of a Civilization, which used the ecology of Mesoamerica as a way of understanding its cultural development.
+Price and Saunders considered that population growth, competition and cooperation were the most influential ecological processes.
+Price also wrote extensively on Teotihuacan and prehispanic America.
+She was known for holding informal seminars at American Anthropological Association annual meetings.

 In the early 1970s, Price taught without tenure at Temple University, and later became an adjunct professor at Adelphi University, Queen's College, City University of New York, and her alma mater, Columbia University.
 As a specialist in socio-political evolution, ecological systems, and political economy, she went on to work as a visiting associate professor and eventually a Fulbright Professor at Universidad Nacional Autónoma de México (UNAM).